This is our first week with everyone back on task. Shorter round-up, again, since most of our staff has been away.

 - The last in our SEO section for the week, SearchEngineJournal reminds us that internet readers are still lazy, and still love lists.
 I can attest to this, two of our best performing blog posts are lists.
 No wonder so many authors are misanthropes.

 - NETTUTS this week has a nice article on CSS blueprints.
 They provide some nice guidelines to implementing CSS blueprints.
-Fantastic for beginers and even experienced developers who just need t osave some time.
+Fantastic for beginners and even experienced developers who just need t osave some time.

 - Another NETTUTS, this time on creating secure PHP applications.
 Basic stuff but good for PHP neophytes like me.